leil-io/saunafs/CONTRIBUTING.md

 <!-- ### Improving The Documentation TODO Updating, improving and correcting the
 documentation -->

-## Styleguides
+## Style guides

 ### Commit Messages

 - **Title:** Give a descriptive summary, use [conventional commits specification](#conventional-commits-specification).
 - Imperative, start uppercase, no period at the end, no more than 50 chars.
 - Remember blank line between title and body.
 - **Body:** Explain why and what (not how), include task ID, wrap at 72 chars.
 - **At the end:** Include Co-authored-by for all contributors.
 - Remember at least one blank line before it.
 - Format: Co-authored-by: name <user@users.noreply.github.com>

 ### Conventional Commits Specification

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit